 Becton Dickinson should be able to generate higher sales in due to the sustainable demand for its diabetes products, disease testing products, and cell analysis products.
 The company generates almost 60% of its sales from international operations, which is expected to increase as it grows its presence in emerging markets.
 Becton Dickinson is also active on the acquisition front and is investing heavily in research and development, which should benefit the company through new product launches.
 Becton Dickinson has a solid long-term potential for its business, due to its strong position and due to the bullish prospects for its industry.
 The company enjoys strong demand for its products and a more favorable pricing than other competitors in its industry.

-The return on equity has remained high above 20% over the past decade.
+The return on equity has increased from 22% in 2005 to 23.50% by 2014.
 I generally want to see at least a stable return on equity over time.

-The annual dividend payment has increased by 16.80% per year over the past decade, which is higher than the growth in EPS.
-The past three dividend announcements were for a hike of 10% in dividends each time.
+The annual dividend payment has increased by 13.70% per year over the past decade, which is higher than the growth in EPS.
+In my previous analysis I found that that BDX was one of the top dividend growth stocks for the past decade.
+The past four dividend announcements were for a hike of 10% in dividends each time.
 Going forward, I would expect dividend growth to closely approximate 10%.

 A 10% growth in distributions translates into the dividend payment doubling every seven years on average.
 If we look at historical data, going as far back as 1975, one would notice that the company has actually managed to double distributions every six years on average.

-The dividend payout ratio has increased from 27% in 2004 to 42% in 2012.
-This is a short-term spike, caused by one-time accounting items discussed above.
-On a forward 2014 earnings basis, the dividend payout ratio is approximately 35%.
+The dividend payout ratio has increased from 27% in 2005 to 42% in 2013, before falling back to 36.40% by 2014.
 A lower payout is always a plus, since it leaves room for consistent dividend growth minimizing the impact of short-term fluctuations in earnings.

-Currently Becton Dickinson is attractively valued at 17.40 times forward earnings, yields 2% and has a sustainable distribution.
-I recently initiated a small starter position in the stock.
-I find it much easier to monitor a company I am interested in, if I have some skin in the game.
-As a long-term dividend investor in the accumulation stage, I get excited if the companies I am interested in are on sale, because I get to buy more shares with my limited amounts of capital.
-Although this price is a low probability event, I plan on adding to my position on dips below $88/share, equivalent to an entry yield of 2.50%.
+Currently Becton Dickinson is slightly overvalued at 20.20 times forward earnings, yields 1.70% and has a sustainable distribution.
+I initiated a small starter position in the stock in late 2013, after which the stock took off.
+This prevented me from adding more fresh capital to the company.
+As a long-term dividend investor in the accumulation phase, I get excited if the companies I am interested in are on sale, because I get to buy more shares with my limited amounts of capital.
+Although this price is a low probability event, I plan on adding to my position on dips below $96/share, equivalent to an entry yield of 2.50%.
+If I relaxed the requirement and required an entry yield of 2% however, I would need the stock price to fall below $120/share before adding more money to the company.